 A long-standing dream of wanting to travel to Uzbekistan, sustained for 4 decades, was finally realised in September 2015.
 The decision happened just like that one morning in November 2014.
 Instead of wistfully saying or whining that “I want to go to Uzbekistan”, I just told myself firmly, “I’m going to Uzbekistan”.

 And just like that the planning began for #MyDreamTripUzbekistan.
 10 months later I was boarding a flight to Tashkent and was back home in India 12 days later after THE trip of a lifetime.
 In those 12 days in Uzbekistan, I travelled through the country by air, road and train covering 1,292 km, according to Google Maps, in addition to the 800 km I travelled from Tashkent to Nukus by air.

-10 months after my return, here I am writing the last post in the series.
-I must admit that while I enjoyed writing about and sharing details from my Uzbekistan trip, I enjoyed your comments, mails, and messages even more.
+10 months after my return, here I am writing the last post in the Uzbekistan series.
+I must admit that while I enjoyed writing about and sharing details from the trip, I enjoyed your comments, mails, and messages even more.
 The response was overwhelming and I loved getting queries and questions about the trip.
 Thank you all for liking, commenting, re-tweeting, and sharing my posts.

-For all those who have been asking for details on how I went about planning the trip and how it worked out, here’s my ultimate Uzbekistan trip planner.
+For all those who have been asking for details on how I planned the trip and how it worked out, here’s my ultimate Uzbekistan trip planner.
 It is based on the queries I received and presented in a Q&A format.

 The origin of this post lies in a series of arguments discussions I had with my mother about vegetarian food in Uzbekistan before I left for my trip in September 2015.